Purchasing decisions on self-service BI software often come down to a three-way competition: Tableau vs. Power...

 Sherman: Qlik has really good visualizations and some powerful data sourcing.
 I consider it fairly in between Tableau and Power BI on those things.
 And Qlik's Associative Engine is a big plus; it makes it easier for users to look at what tables and columns are applicable to each other in data sets.
 That's a capability the other two vendors haven't copied yet.

-But when Qlik first introduced Qlik Sense, it kind of froze the market on itself because people didn't understand the positioning of Qlik Sense and QlikView.
+But when Qlik Qlik Sense, it kind of froze the market on itself because people didn't understand the positioning of Qlik Sense and QlikView.
 Qlik Sense also had to mature and grow a little bit, and that slowed Qlik's momentum.

 Another issue has been data blending and more extensive data preparation work that does require changes to data.
 Historically, to make a lot of changes, you had to understand Qlik's scripting language, but Qlik has been addressing that.
 You still have some work to do, but it's better than it was.